I have to let you know about the benefits of the Ketogenic Diet.

 As with most diets, the ketogenic diet helps you shed weight, especially if you’re obese or overweight.

-Unlike most other diets, the keto diet isn’t a fad or a temporary Band-Aid.
+Unlike most other diets, the ketogenic diet isn’t a fad or a temporary Band-Aid.

 The weight loss is permanent as long as you stick to the program.